sf-wdi-17/notes/lectures/week-10/_2_tuesday/dusk/ANGULAR_SERVICES.md

 ```

-## Challenge 2: Make an $http to call an API
+## Challenge 2: Make an $http to call an API - 20 min

-1. Start a new branch on the angular-basic basic template called '$http'
-2. Put the following HTML into your view and controller code into your MoviesCtrl.
+1. Put the following HTML into your view and controller code into your MoviesCtrl.
 Can you search in your view?
-3. Abstract this searchMovies method into a Movie service method called ```search()```.
+2. Comment out the mock data from the Movie service.
+3. Have the Movie service return the searchMovies method.
-4. Can you see the OMDBapi data in your view?
+4. Display the OMDBapi data in your view.
+5. Use ng-repeat to make a list.
-5. **Extra Credit**: Can you display an error message if it fails with alert()?
-Can you do the same with ng-show?
+6. **Extra Credit**: Can you display an error message if it finds no movies with an ```alert()```?
+Can you do the same with ```ng-show```?

 ```HTML